 We are excited to host the WSU Trombone Festival again this year.
 Each year we bring to you world-renowned guest artists and clinicians for a day of music making, master classes and performances.
 We are excited to announce that this year the Trombone workshop will feature Shachar Isreal, trombone (Assistant Principal Trombone: Cleveland Orchestra; Applied Trombone Faculty: Cleveland State University; and Director: Cleveland Trombone Symposium).
 There will also be industry vendors on site with instruments to try and supplies to purchase.
-The cost to attend is $10 and will include lunch for those registered by January 9, 2017.
 The festival is open to high school and college students, amateurs and professionals.
 Advanced middle school students are welcome to participate as well.

 HOST: Gretchen McNamara